-The standard work week for all purposes relevant to employment begins at 12:00 a.m. on Sunday and concludes at 11:59 p.m. on the following Saturday.
+The standard work week for all purposes relevant to employment begins at midnight on Sunday and concludes at 11:59 p.m. on the following Saturday.

-The regular business hours for the University are 8:00 a.m. to 5:00 p.m., Monday through Friday.
-However, many offices, divisions, and University events operate outside of these hours and days to meet the University's objectives.
+The regular business hours for the University are 8 a.m. to 5 p.m., Monday through Friday, however, many offices, divisions, and University events operate outside of these hours and days to meet the University's objectives.